3 Cauliflower Recipes That Will Make You A Believer

 4. Bake the soufflés in a preheated convection oven for 20 minutes at 390°F.

-Now you're spoilt for choice when it comes to deciding what to try out first.
-Or you can have the soup for your appetizer, the schnitzel as the main course and the soufflé as a side dish...
+Now you're spoiled for choice when it comes to deciding what to try out first.
+Or you can have the soup for your appetizer, the schnitzel as the main course, and the soufflé as a side dish...